Religion in the United States: Judaism

-The Pew Research Center report on American Judaism released in October 2013 revealed that 22% of Jewish Americans say they have "no religion" and the majority of respondents do not see religion as the primary constituent of Jewish identity.
-62% believe Jewish identity is based primarily in ancestry and culture, only 15% in religion.
-Among Jews who gave Judaism as their religion, 55% based Jewish identity on ancestry and culture, and 66% did not view belief in God as essential to Judaism.

-A 2009 study estimated the Jewish population (including both those who define themselves as Jewish by religion and those who define themselves as Jewish in cultural or ethnic terms) to be between 6.0 and 6.4 million.
-According to a study done in 2000 there were an estimated 6.14 million Jewish people in the country, about 2% of the population.
+Thus, the majority of American Jews affiliated themselves with the major Jewish movements: Conservative, Orthodox and Reform Judaism.
+Already in the 1980s, 20–30% of members of the largest Jewish communities, such as of New York City, Chicago, and Miami, rejected a denominational label.

 According to the 2001 National Jewish Population Survey, 4.3 million American Jewish adults have some sort of strong connection to the Jewish community, whether religious or cultural.
 Jewishness is generally considered an ethnic identity as well as a religious one.
 Among the 4.3 million American Jews described as "strongly connected" to Judaism, over 80% have some sort of active engagement with Judaism, ranging from attendance at daily prayer services on one end of the spectrum to attending Passover Seders or lighting Hanukkah candles on the other.
 The survey also discovered that Jews in the Northeast and Midwest are generally more observant than Jews in the South or West.

-The Jewish American community has higher household incomes than average, and is one of the best educated religious communities in the United States.
+The Jewish American community has higher household incomes than average and is one of the best-educated religious communities in the United States.